 For example, say in the course of the discussion, you identify the need to re-organize work flows because the process is having a negative impact on people's performance.
 It is a mistake to get caught up in that discussion.
 Advise that you will park this for another discussion and move on with the performance appraisal.

 Remember that a Performance Feedback & Development discussion is not designed to replace feedback on "day to day" work issues.
 Throughout the year you will be addressing performance issues as, and when, they occur.
 When a team member arrives for the performance appraisal he or she should come to this meeting absolutely clear about your perception of his or her performance ... there shouldn't be any surprises and/or bombshells.

 A Performance Feedback & Development discussion is not the time to raise contentious issues for the first time - nor are they disciplinary meetings.
 However, if you've spoken several times about a contentious issue or a pattern of behavior that is causing concern, it won't be a surprise to them if you raise the subject again and use it as an example (but do balance it with other behaviors that the person is getting right).

-Want more performance appraisal examples and a sample form to download?
+Want a sample performance appraisal form to download?
 Go to the performance appraisal form page.